KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

 `device.exploit.pressHome()` calls `UiDevice` under the hood and it leads to a crash the JVM environment.

-There are following possible solutions:
+There is following possible solution:
 ``` kotlin
 // change an implementation of Exploit class
 @RunWith(AndroidJUnit4::class)